KVSlab/VaMPy/docs/source/getting_started.rst

 Computational fluid dynamics simulations in Oasis
 =================================================
-The next step of using Aneurysm workflow is performing the simulations with the `Oasis <https://github.com/mikaem/Oasis>`_ computational fluid dynamics (CFD) solver.
+The next step of using the Vascular Modeling Pypeline is performing the CFD simulations with `Oasis`.
 First, activate the ``fenics`` conda environment::

     conda deactivate && conda activate fenics